 You can choose from three main copywriting areas:

 - Classic direct-response copywriting mastery.
 This includes long-form sales letters (mailed and/or online), plus paid ads, advertorials, email landing-page campaigns, Video Sales Letters (VSLs), and many other materials.

-- Online copywriting mastery, which mainly means writing for websites/SEO (Search Engine Optimization), emails, e-newsletters, social media, blog posts, demo and “explainer” videos; anything online.
+- Online copywriting mastery, which mainly means writing for websites, SEO (Search Engine Optimization), emails, e-newsletters, social media, blog posts, demo and “explainer” videos; anything online.

 - Business-to-Business (B2B) copywriting mastery, which involves writing lead-generation and sales copy for businesses that sell products and services to other businesses.
-This also involves online copy, but white papers, case studies, trade show materials, and more too.
+This also involves online copy, plus white papers, case studies, trade show materials, and more too.

 As you can see, you have plenty of options.
 To stay focused and keep your momentum going, we recommend choosing one path at a time and learning all you can along that path.

 For instance, I focus mainly on web copy and SEO for the pet industry.
 I spend my time strengthening my skills in those areas.